vmware-tanzu/community-edition/docs/site/content/docs/latest/workload-clusters.md

     - If you deployed the management cluster from the installer interface, the configuration file is here: ``~/.tanzu/tkg/clusterconfigs/<MGMT-CLUSTER-NAME>.yaml`` where ``<MGMT-CLUSTER-NAME>`` is the either the name you specified in the installer interface or else the randomly generated name if you didn’t specify a name

-    - If you deployed the management cluster from the Tanzu CLI, the configuration file is in the default location (`~/.tanzu/tkg/cluster-config.yaml`) or in the location you specified in the –file parameter.
+    - If you deployed the management cluster from the Tanzu CLI, the configuration file is in the default location (`~/.tanzu/tkg/cluster-config.yaml`) or in the location you specified in the ``–file`` parameter.
-- **vSphere**: If you are deploying workload clusters to vSphere, each cluster requires one static virtual IP address to provide a stable endpoint for Kubernetes.
+- vSphere: If you are deploying workload clusters to vSphere, each cluster requires one static virtual IP address to provide a stable endpoint for Kubernetes.
 Make sure that this IP address is not in the DHCP range, but is in the same subnet as the DHCP range.
 - Configure workload cluster node size depending on cluster complexity and expected demand.
 For more information, see [Minimum VM Sizes for Cluster Nodes](../mgmt-clusters/vsphere.md#vsphere-vm-sizes).

 ## Procedure

 1. Make a copy of the management cluster configuration file and save it with a new name.
 1. Open the new YAML cluster configuration file in a text editor.